Portavion/brainz/3-resources/cooking/Creamy Dijon Chicken.md

 ![[creamy-dijon-chicken.png]]

 ## **Serving Suggestions**

-We served this creamy dijon chicken over some fluffy mashed potatoes to soak up all of that delicious sauce.
-But you can also serve it with some buttered noodles, pasta, or over rice.
-A simple side salad or Caesar salad would also taste great.
-And you can never go wrong with a side of quick sautéed vegetables like this easy sautéed asparagus recipe.
+You could serve this with mashed potatoes or steamed rice to soak up all that delicious sauce.
+Also really good with some noodles or pasta.
 ## Ingredients

 - 1 tsp Italian seasoning